poldracklab/fitlins/README.rst

       -w WORK_DIR, --work-dir WORK_DIR
                             path where intermediate results should be stored

-FitLins is developed against `FMRIPREP`_-preprocessed datasets, but is intended to work with any dataset following the `BIDS Derivatives`_ draft specification.
+At present, FitLins does not operate in subject-native space.
+It is developed against `FMRIPREP`_-preprocessed datasets, but is intended to work with any dataset following the `BIDS Derivatives`_ draft specification.

 Models
 ------